murf0/docker-s3ql/README.md

 SWIFT_AUTH_ENDPOINT=<HTTP AUTH API endpoint (skip if container is already created)>
 ```

+### Run it
+To run you must use "--privileged" or "--cap-add mknod --cap-add sys_admin --device=/dev/fuse" Since it uses fuse to mount the volume.

+### Shutdown
+Changed timeout in my_init from 5sec to 120 sec to allow for syncing of metadata and data to cloud.

 ## Hubic
 Im using hubic 10tb for €5 per month.
 It's an OVH company, so it's running in France.